IIIF/api/source/api/extension/navplace/index.md

 #### 2.1.1 GeoJSON as Linked Data

-The GeoJSON terms, the IIIF Presentation API 3 terms, and the `navPlace` term are all require linked data context for `navPlace` to be IIIF compatible.
+The GeoJSON terms, the IIIF Presentation API 3 terms, and the `navPlace` term are all required linked data contexts for `navPlace` to be linked data compatible.
 This is elaborated upon in [section 3](#3-linked-data).